sumitborar/TrafficSignClassifier/Reflections.md

 1. Inception Model
 2. Lenet Model

 I was achieving almost similar accuracy numbers with both the models.
 Though it took really long time to train inception model.
 As a result my final report is generated on Lenet model.
-LeNet Model Architecture
+LeNet Model Architecture is shown below

 <img src="doc_images/LeNet_Arch.png" width="480" alt="LeNet Architecture" />
-![alt text][./doc_images/LeNet_Arch.png]

-The code for my final model is located in the seventh cell of the ipython notebook.
+The code for my final model is located in the twelfth cell of the ipython notebook.

 ***4. Describe how, and identify where in your code, you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.***

-The code for training the model is located in the eigth cell of the ipython notebook.

 Adams optimizer is used with learning rate of 0.001 and epsilon of 0.1.
 I also experimented with learning rate of 0.005.
 Batch size - 128 with 80 Epoch to train.
-Smaller batch size helped in converging faster and 80 epochs were derived after observing the training and validation accuracies graph.
+Smaller batch size helped in converging faster and 80 epochs were derived after observing the training and validation accuracy graph.

+The code for training the model is located in the fourteenth and fifteenth  cell of the ipython notebook.

 ***5. Describe the approach taken for finding a solution.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.***